 Herbs can easily be incorporated into an already established garden.
 Many herbs such as lavender, echinacea and yarrow have lovely flowers that compliment other flowers in the garden.

 If you have a vegetable garden, there are a number of herbs that can grown as companion plants because they benefit the vegetables in some way.
 These benefits are many and varied and can include attracting pollinators, exuding a fragrance that deters pests and adding nutrients that benefit the surrounding plants.
 Examples are calendula, chamomile and thyme.

 I have dug up the lawn underneath my clothes line and now grow a variety of herbs and vegetables there.
 I pick my herbs and vegetables for dinner as I bring in the washing each afternoon!
 Chives, shallots, oregano, baby spinach, dill and basil all grow under the clothes line.

-If you don't have a garden, some medicinal herbs will grow quite well in a pot:
+If you don't have a garden, many medicinal herbs will grow quite well in a pot:

 ~ lemon balm